Commission is the Town’s elected legislative

 run for office you must reside in Town

 at least six months prior to the election.

 setting policies not designated by Florida law or the

 Town Charter.
 The Commission also adopts ordinances and

-resolutions on key matters, adopts the budget and
+resolutions on key matters, adopts the annual budget and